TanzirR/Mobile-Restaurant-Menu/README.md

 ## 🛠️ Features

 - Interactive food menu with item details.
-- Add items to the cart with a dynamic total price calculation.
+- Add/Remove items to the cart with a dynamic total price calculation.
 - Simple and clean UI styled with CSS.
 - Fully functional using **vanilla JavaScript** (no frameworks or libraries).